barrie-cork/xAIM_thesis_greyLit/project_docs/1_search_strategy_builder.md

 ## 🔹 Purpose

-The **Search Strategy Builder** helps researchers generate comprehensive, high-precision search queries by structuring concepts and keywords, enhancing them using controlled vocabularies (like MeSH), and preparing them for automated searching across trusted websites and SERP APIs.
+The **Search Strategy Builder** helps researchers generate comprehensive, high-precision search queries by structuring concepts and keywords, organizing them into logical groupings, and preparing them for automated searching across trusted websites and SERP APIs.

 ---